Informal Autism Screener

 diagnosis to empower an individual and their family with knowledge about their

-neurology, so that they can access appropriate supports and accommodations to
+neurology, so that they can access appropriate support and accommodations to

 lead to a better quality of life and mental health outcomes.